New year resolutions – could understanding thinking styles make them more successful?

 1. Options

 These clients have lots of ideas about the directions in which they could take their business or the ways in which they could market their services, but do not have a planned strategy for implementing them.
 They talk of the all the possibilities and they usually have lots of unfinished plans and ideas.
 MindSonar provides a way for the client to identify this way of thinking and so enable them to determine how to address the problem.
-This could be choosing to develop a higher Procedure Meta Programme in themselves, or to outsource some elements of their business to someone who already has a well-developed procedural approach.
+This could be choosing to develop a higher Procedure Thinking Style in themselves, or to outsource some elements of their business to someone who already has a well-developed procedural approach.

 2. Reactive

 These clients have often thought a lot about how to develop their business and have a lot of knowledge about what can be done, but they have taken few or no actions to implement their ideas.
 They can always think of another piece of research which is needed before action can be taken.
-Once this is recognised by the client, they can work with their coach to enable the client to develop a stronger Proactive Meta Programme.
+Once this is recognised by the client, they can work with their coach to enable the client to develop a stronger Proactive Thinking Style.

 3. Proactive

 Strange as it sounds to some, there can also be problems for self-employed clients with a very high Proactive score.
 They generally have good ideas about what they could do in their business, but take a scattergun approach to implementation.
 Typically, they’ve tried out each of their ideas but without any level of consistency.
 They do not often spend time waiting to see what the outcome of each action is as they quickly move to the next.
-Once recognised, coaching can then be used to enable the client to develop a stronger reactive Meta Programme.
+Once recognised, coaching can then be used to enable the client to develop a stronger reactive Thinking Style.

 4. Internal reference

 Although a good level of Internal reference is helpful for the self-employed, if it is very high it can lead to a reluctance to learn from others, and even a reluctance to research their market.
 This can lead to failed marketing and product development as customer needs are not being met.
-Consequently, coaching can to enable the client to develop a stronger reactive Meta Programme can prove useful.
+Consequently, coaching can to enable the client to develop a stronger reactive Thinking Style can prove useful.

 Working with these clients to identify triggers and activation statements and to activate resources is a helpful start.
 Combining this with solution focussed work such as Intensive Goal Description can bring about quite dramatic changes in their experience of running a business.

-As I mentioned earlier, there can be problems for the self-employed with other Meta Programmes, particularly if they are a sole trader.
+As I mentioned earlier, there can be problems for the self-employed with other Thinking Styles, particularly if they are a sole trader.
 This is not surprisingly as many are trying to cover many roles from marketing and accounts to being the specialist in their own field.
 The strength of MindSonar is that it can be used to help them recognise, and further develop, flexibility in their thinking styles, thus helping them become more successful in their role and, hopefully, less stressed.

 Improving door-to-door campaigns